dmx-systems/dmx-documentation/docs/user.rst

 This is the workspace selector.
 Workspaces are the highest level of content organization in DMX.
 You can think of workspaces as the folders you put your different projects into.
-When you start to work on a blank DMX installation, the only existing workspace is called "DMX".
+When you start to work on a blank DMX installation and you are not logged in, the only visible workspace is called "DMX".
 Read more about workspaces in the section :ref:`user-introduction-to-workspaces-and-sharing-modes`.

 .. image:: _static/workspace-selector.png